-Nilan Johnson Lewis has an established track record of successfully defending individual and class-based employment discrimination demands, charges, and lawsuits for both big and small employers in many industries, including in the retail, insurance, financial services, health care, and logistics sectors.
+Nilan Johnson Lewis has an established track record of successfully defending individual and class-based employment discrimination demands, charges, and lawsuits for both big and small employers in many industries, including in the retail, insurance, financial services, health care, higher education, logistics, and manufacturing sectors.

 Our experience includes defense of private and government agency actions from the charge stage, to trial or arbitration, and through appeal.
-Our substantive expertise includes defense of discrimination and retaliation claims under numerous anti-discrimination laws, including Title VII, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Equal Pay Act, the Genetic Information Nondiscrimination Act, the Pregnancy Discrimination Act, and the Uniformed Services Employment and Reemployment Rights Act, as well as their state-law corollaries.
+Our substantive expertise includes defense of discrimination and retaliation claims under numerous anti-discrimination laws, including Title VII, the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act (ADEA), the Equal Pay Act (EPA), the Genetic Information Nondiscrimination Act (GINA), the Pregnancy Discrimination Act (PDA), and the Uniformed Services Employment and Reemployment Rights Act (USERRA), as well as their state-law corollaries.

 - Communications Workers of America, et al. v.
 T-Mobile, et al. (N.D.
 Cal.): Defending multiple national Fortune 50 employers against novel nationwide plaintiff and defendant class action alleging age discriminatory social media recruiting advertisements.
 This matter is still in confidential administrative proceedings.

 - Moldenhauer v.
 Honeywell (D. Minn.): Defending against a class action alleging age discrimination in the context of a reduction in force.
 Named plaintiff agreed to dismiss all class claims; the individual claim is still in litigation.

 - Lloyd v.
 X Corporation (Iowa Civil Rights Commission): Defending a Fortune 500 insurance company against a class gender pay equity claim.
 This matter is still in confidential proceedings.